mxmzb/obscure-rails-project/README.md

 Only Tailwind, because it seemed to be a quick solution for the little design requirements and the focus didn't seem to lay on CSS.
 Besides that, I took the "vanilla JS" approach in the challenge description literally.
 There is only dev tooling deps and setup (guard, rspec, bundling, etc.)

+#### 3. Rails v7

+This was not a purposeful decision.
+I shadn't worked with Rails since v4 and was simply intruiged to see what the latest edge looks like.

 ## What I would do differently next time